modhunter/Probably_NOC_Rotations/README.md

 NOC Rotations
 ====================

 WindWalker Monk updated for 6.0.2.
-Level 100 talents/abilities are not in yet
+Level 100 abilities are not in yet

 ## Hunter (Survival and BeastMaster)
 ====================

+###NOT UPDATED FOR 6.x YET

 ### Features
 ====================